prometheus/client_ruby/README.md

 ### Summary

-The Summary is an accumulator for samples.
+Summary is an accumulator for samples.
 It captures Numeric data and provides an efficient percentile calculation mechanism.

 ```ruby